darkforest-eth/client/docs/enums/backend_storage_uistatestoragemanager.uidatakey.md

 Same as above, except for a plugin that shows off a brand new plugin capability - drawing on top of the game

 ---

-### hasAddedDefaultPlugins

-• **hasAddedDefaultPlugins**: = "hasAddedReadme"

-Whether or not `PluginManager` has added the default plugins to this user's plugin library.
-We need to keep track of this so that we only do it the first time that the plugins UI is opened.

----